MaastrichtU-IDS/dsri-helm-charts/charts/webapp/README.md

 To be able to trigger an update of the image deployed by the chart you will need to set `image.pullPolicy=Always` when deploying the chart.

-Then you can update the image in the running JupyterLab:
+You can then update the image used by the running webapp:

 ```bash
 helm upgrade webapp dsri/webapp